 Most research shows that we live in a far more peaceful time than previous periods in human history.
 It’s a complicated topic with a lot of incomplete data for a massively huge period of examination, but the current conventional wisdom follows from Dr. Pinker’s study of the long decline in violence, “The Better Angels of Our Nature.”
 I agree with Pinker’s specific argument that violence has declined generally, and Pinker does save for a break from the typical 10 o’clock news run about how you might get stabbed to death by some Sureños while walking to your car at night.

-Now let’s be honest, the main thing stopping you from going out and knockin’ off a bank tomorrow is the fear of the State.
-Not because you’re a nice guy or more morally amazing or the better angels of your nature are advising otherwise.
+Let’s be honest, the main thing stopping you from going out and knocking off a bank tomorrow morning is the fear of the State.
+Not because you’re a nice guy or the better angels of your nature are advising otherwise.
 It’s the fear of the State.
-Pinker proves it, but just won’t say it.
-He provides graphs, stats, extensive references to facts on facts, examining and synthesizing a boatload of theory and historical data, a fucking tour-de-force on the proofs of declining violence in the modern era, all organized into an unbelievably intelligent and compelling study, and to be honest he did an excellent job, but he won’t admit to what it all means: everybody fears the State.
+Pinker proves it, but won’t say it.
+He provides graphs, stats, extensive references to facts on facts, examining and synthesizing a boatload of theory and historical data, a fucking tour-de-force on the proofs of declining violence in the modern era, all organized into an unbelievably intelligent and compelling study and to be honest, he did an excellent job, but he won’t say what it all means: everybody fears the State.

 It could be because Pinker is just a very peachy guy with a linear view of history and an idealistic view of the future; and who swears the world is not going to Hell in a handbag this time; so he cherry picks for acts of kindness, friendly trade, mindfulness between in-groups and out-groups, and so on, but when he asks himself why Peter and Paul are no longer trying to ice each other for the pay, his answer is not because Peter and Paul are just really great guys with better angels and less beef nowadays, but rather that Peter and Paul are well aware of the consequences of their actions and the chances of facing punishment from the State.